-Salesforce Lightning – A Quick Comparison with Classic
+Salesforce Lightning vs Classic– A Quick Comparison

 The main reason for the fading popularity of the Classic version is Salesforce Lightning.
 Introduced in 2016, Lightning is a CRM tool with a modern UI.
 It supports most of the features of Classic, and much more.

 Old organizations are switching to Lightning, while the new ones are by default directed to the Lightning version when they sign up.
 What are the features of Lighting, that makes it more popular than Classic?
 Let us see.

 End-users are given autonomy to make minor customizations.
 With Lightning, Salesforce services have introduced drag and drop functionality for admins.
 Admins do not have to wait and collaborate with a developer for small changes like rearranging components on their page or make minor modifications.

 This eliminates the need to often turn to Visual Force.
 Coding is not a single step process.
 There are other steps involved, such as testing, deployment, and maintenance.
 If there are uncaught errors, the developer needs to go back to square one.
 Having to follow this repeatedly for minor changes can prove to be costly.

 This doesn’t mean that Salesforce Development Services are no longer required.
 Visual Force developers can now concentrate on customization projects and app development, as small changes can be handled by the end-users.

 The Lightning version has superior reporting features that are absent in Classic.
 In Classic, reporting is carried out by conventional means – the creation of lists and through static info-graphics (graphs and charts).